ramadis/tech-highlights/README.md

 Wolox Tech Highlights
 ======================

-Highlights for the technologies used in [Wolox](http://www.wolox.com.ar)
+Highlights for the technologies used at[Wolox](http://www.wolox.com.ar)

 ## Contributing